 You could edit your branding, your website, your processes, or even your website copy.
 Whenever things tend to get slow for me sometimes, I take that as a sign that, hey, we could just go ahead and update our website right now, and that could at least get more eyeballs on our website if we do that.

 So that is something that I tend to do.
 I tend to update my website at least once a year.

 Shameless plug.
-But if you do want to update your website, be sure to check out our showit template shop for DIY websites or hit us up for either our custom website design service or one day website service.
+But if you do want to update your website, be sure to check out our showit template shop for DIY websites or hit us up for either our custom website design service or semi-custom website service.